Covid-19

 Stay up to date with COVID-19 vaccination

-An important layer, but immunocompromised people may have a reduced response.11
+May help provide protection, but immunocompromised people may have a reduced response.10

 Triggers an immune response by teaching the body how to produce SARS-CoV-2 specific antibodies